FLock-io/Agent-Function-Calling-Benchmark/README.md

 | Qwen2.5-7B-Instruct | 0.9725 | 0.9725 |
 | **Fine-tuned Qwen2.5** | **0.9950** | **0.9950** |

+**Noted** that the BFCL-v3-simple dataset includes queries that require one-step function calling so the Exact Match Accuracy and Cally by Call Accuracy are the same.

 ### BFCL-v3-parallel-multi

 | Model | Exact Match Accuracy | Call by Call Accuracy |